 I died my fabric using tea bags.
 Therefore I dipped the bags is hot water and dipped the cloth with the wet bags.
 This way most of the color of the tea is transferred to the cloth instead off to the water, creating the most intens color.
 Repeat this step for a darker color, or if you have a fancy feeling create a color gradient in the cloth.

-- Brew a pot of tea or coffee, or use tea/coffee that hasn't been drink (reheat if necessary).
+- Brew a pot of tea or coffee, or use tea/coffee that hasn't been drunk (reheat if necessary).
 Put your cloth in the drink and remove it after a while.
 Repeat this step for a darker color.
 Stronger tea/coffee make a darker cloth.

 - Rub you cloth with (black) sand, this should also create a darker cloth, but probably a little bit less even.